Loftyvirus/Loftyvirus.github.io/index.md

 ---
 ---

-# Welcome to LoftyVirus!

-LoftyVirus is a crew of rookie developers trying to build cool open-source projects.
-We keep it simple, we keep it fun, and we learn as we go.
+_LoftyVirus is a crew of rookie developers trying to build cool open-source projects.
+We keep it simple, we keep it fun, and we learn as we go._

 ## Get Involved